Specialist Resource Provision

 Children who attend the nursery and Key Stage 1 resources may not yet have a diagnosis of Autism but the impact of their learning needs may lead to a recommendation of educational approaches suitable for children with Social Communication needs including Autism.
 Additionally, children may have an Education, Health and Care Plan (EHCP) and/or additional learning needs.

 Places are allocated by the Local Authority Statutory Assessment Advisory Group or the Social Communication Education Placement.
 Referrals are made by Educational Psychologists or Speech and Language therapists.
+Please note, there is no priority given to pupils already on roll in the mainstream part of the school.

 Curriculum

-After initial baseline assessments a Specialist teacher creates an individual personalised curriculum plan for each pupil.
-This encompasses assessment outcomes from a multidisciplinary team comprising of specialist teaching staff, a Speech and Language therapist, an Occupational therapist and other relevant professionals.
+The SRP aims to provide a curriculum that is flexible, purposeful and personalised for each of our pupils.
+Following baseline assessments a Specialist teacher creates an individual personalised curriculum plan for each pupil.
+This encompasses assessment outcomes from a multidisciplinary team of specialist teaching staff, a Speech and Language therapist, an Occupational therapist and other relevant professionals.
+This is a working document that continually reviews all 4 areas of need including the pupil’s EHCP outcomes.

 Our approach